boldingd/EclipsePhaseContent/Characters.md

 >
 > **anarcat**: And/or the Stalker games.

-He's widely held to be fairly old, perhaps more than 80; it's believed that he travelled to Mars for his own reasons prior to the Fall; and that, having now spent several years outside of the conservative culture(s) of old Earth, he has, in of a fit of transhuman liberation, become something of a skinwalker and hedonist.
+Like any Sentinel, the details of his identity are secret, but it's widely known that he's fairly old, in his 90's; that he travelled to Mars for his own reasons prior to the Fall; and that, having now spent several years outside of the conservative culture(s) of old Earth, he has, in of a fit of transhuman liberation, become something of a skinwalker and hedonist.

 His (pre-fall) background was in academics (specifically history and preservation, having had an advanced degree and teaching position in the former), and his (post-fall) employement has been a mix of museum work and the "acquisition" of artifacts for the private market.
-Notably, this gives him access to a wide network of social contacts, from respectable colleagues in Martian academia to the buyers and brokers of artefacts on the Guan-Xi; independantly, the personal wealth he's accrued has come with a certain degree of access to the "upper crust" of Mars, and his more hedonistic reincarnation (and left-leaning values) has earned him a positive reputation on Locus.
+Notably, this gives him access to a wide network of social contacts, from respectable colleagues in Martian academia to the buyers and brokers of artefacts on the Guan-Xi; independantly, the personal wealth he's accrued has come with a certain degree of access to the "upper crust" of Martian society; and his more hedonistic reincarnation (and left-leaning values) has earned him a positive reputation in a number of autonomist communities, including Locus.
 Impressively, he also has some presence in gatecrashing circles, and has provided his archaeological and preservationist expertise to first-in teams.

 > **RategoryTheory**: So he's a real historian but also a looter, and he's an anarchist but also a rich Martian?